-The financial report includes the separate financial statements of the Company and the consolidated financial statements of the group.
+The financial report comprises the consolidated financial statements of the group.

 Accounting Standards include Australian equivalents to International Financial Reporting Standards ("AIFRS").
 Compliance with AIFRS ensures that the financial statements and notes of the Company and the consolidated entity comply with International Financial Reporting Standards ("IFRS").